sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

     event-id and need to be aware of resource and other specific details.
 It need to be aware of nuances of alarm raising/clearing if the component follows any specific logic.

+Approach 1 is preferred.

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB
 ### 3.2.2 APP DB
-Table EVENTPUBSUB is used for applications to write events and for eventconsumer to access and process them.
+Table EVENTPUBSUB is used for applications to write events and for eventd to access and process them.

 ### 3.2.3 STATE DB
 Four new tables are introduced.